By: Kevin Howard

 “The biggest thing about Dominick was he was a leader’s leader, he lead by example,” Matthews said.
 “And if I could say anything about him, he was caring, he was all the pillars I mentioned in my speech.
 This is really an honor for me to show up here and see the state of New Jersey and Vineland schools have done something like this for him.”

-Video and interviews by Isaiah Showell
+Additional reporting by Isaiah Showell